-- The Bellingham DPW recommends the installation of backflow prevention devices, such as a low-cost hose bib vacuum breaker, for all inside and outside hose connections.
+- The Bellingham DPW recommends the installation of backflow prevention devices, such as a low-cost hose bib vacuum breaker for all inside and outside hose connections (see the drawing on the next page).
 You can purchase this at a hardware store or plumbing supply store.
-This is a great way for you to help protect the water in your home as well as the drinking water system in our town. - Never submerge a hose in soapy water buckets, swimming pools, sinks, drains, or chemicals. - If you have an irrigation system that is connected to your water supply make sure it is protected with a backflow prevention device.
-Irrigation professional know the requirements.
-Do it yourselfers need to be aware of the equipment needed to protect themselves from risk of contamination to drinking water from irrigation system. - For additional information on cross connections and our cross connection program, please contact Tom Ostrowski, Assistant DPW Director and Cross Connection Control Program Coordinator.
+This is a great way for you to help protect the water in your home as well as the drinking water system in our town. - Never submerge a hose in soapy water buckets, swimming pools, sinks, drains, or chemicals. - If you have an irrigation system that is connected to your drinking water supply, make sure it is protected with a backflow prevention device.
+Irrigation professionals know the requirements.
+Do it yourselfers need to be aware of the equipment needed to protect themselves from risk of contamination to drinking water from irrigation systems.
+The irrigation backflow prevention devices need to be tested annually to make sure they are providing the protection that is expected and required.
+Please contact the DPW office for more information and to be added to our annual reminder list. - For additional information on cross connections and our cross-connection program, please contact the DPW and ask for the Cross Connection Control Program Coordinator.